Jcbnunez/uvm-fqr/Lectures/Lect3_Null_models.md

 # Topic 3: Null models in Evolution

-Given that evolution is the study of _change_, as a function of time or space in biological systems, **lack of change** is an intuitive **null model.** What does that even mean?
+Given that evolution is the study of _change_, as a function of time or space in biological systems, **lack of change** is an intuitive **null model**, proposed by [Hardy & Weinberg](https://www.nature.com/scitable/definition/hardy-weinberg-equilibrium-122/ ).
 In this context,  we often imagine an **idealized population** such that it:

 1. Is composed of a very large amount of individuals (effectively infinite)
 2. Genetic replication is 100% perfect (there is no mutation to introduce new variation)
 3. No other population is around, so there is no chance of gene-flow
-4. Every individual has equal chance of mating with any other individual (random mating)
+4. If sexial repriduction occurs, every individual has equal chance of mating with any other individual (random mating)
 5. All phenotypes (and genotypes) are effectively neutral (no selection)

 ## Case 1: a simple idealized haploid

 Now, lets imagine that the genomes of the organisms in this population have only one gene, lets call it "gene $\alpha$", and that the gene has two _alleles_ called $A$ and $a$ (sounds familiar?).